eddydowle/Hairworm_genome_and_kinrelationships/README.md

 ## Genome_steps.sh
 This file includes all the steps taken to assemble and annotate the genome

+## GBS_data_processings.sh
+This files includes all the steps taken to process the GBS data

 ## kingrobust_wormlength_piechart_Ranalyses.R
 This is the R script for all the figures in the paper